isomerpages/gb-assist/pages/solutionrepo/solution869.md

 ---
-title: SAP Business One Version 9.3 - Package (5 subscription users Hana on cloud)
+title: Sage 300 - Package (Advance Edition - Single User)
 permalink: /productivity-solutions-grant/solutionrepo/solution869
 ---

 #### Description

-SAP Business One is an integrated business management application which offers a complete set of core functions, including financials, customer relationship management, inventory management, sales, purchasing, operations, and logistics to address various business requirements.
+Sage300 is a powerful accounting and financial management solution that allows SMEs to maximise operational efficiencies, enhance business intelligence and drive productivity.
+It also brings data visibility and real-time access across an entire business.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/The_World_Management-SAP_Annex_3_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/The_World_Management-SAGE_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria